 Another emerging research application for MEG is hyperscanning.
 That is, the measurement of the brain signals from two subjects simultaneously while they interact with each other or are presented the same stimulation synchronously.
-The Orion LifeSpan $^{\text{TM}}$ is uniquely capable of MEG hyperscanning due to the dual helmet design.
-This is a key research topic for TJNU, very soon to be the location of Compumedics' MEG installation.
+The Orion LifeSpanTM is uniquely capable of MEG hyperscanning due to the dual helmet design.
+This is a key research topic for TJNU, TU and TJU.
+Each of these prestigious universities has, or will soon have, Compumedics MEG technology.